iyad14/Robotics-Session01/README.md

 4. **Answer the Questions**
    - In the repository you just created, create a new file named `linux_answers.md`.
-   - Inside this file, answer the questions provided in the `linux_questions` file from the `Robotics-Session01` repository.
+   - Inside this file, answer the questions provided in the `linux_questions.md` file from the `Robotics-Session01` repository.

 5. **Format Your Answers**
    - Ensure your answers are clearly marked and formatted properly.
 Follow the example format below.